joemoose/dungeoneers.d20/docs/character.md

 ### Archetypes

-If you would prefer to pick from a standard starting equipment set, select from the following:
+If you would prefer to pick from a standard starting equipment set, select one of the following:

 - **Figher**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
 - **Healer**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 10 coins